Flat, Curly Coated and Golden Retrievers

 Meanwhile on the estates of England wealthy sportsmen hunted with large dogs long before the advent of guns.
 It is believable that these larger dogs were bred with the Tweed Water Spaniel (now extinct) which was popular in and around the border of England and Scotland in the 1800's but sadly today is extinct.
 But by the time a specialized retrieving dog became necessary, the tallest of the retrieving dogs, the Curly Coated Retriever had emerged as a pure breed.
 Although both the Flat Coated Retriever and Curly Coated Retriever were usually black, sometimes liver or yellow specimens appeared but were not popular for no logical reason.

-In Australia, in Tyzacks Annual two Curly Coated Retrievers are listed as being imported from the UK with a further thirteen Curlys being registered in their Stud Book.
+In Tyzacks Annual two Curly Coated Retrievers are listed as being imported from the UK with a further thirteen Curlys being registered in their Stud Book.
 In contrast to the Flat-coats, a small band of enthusiasts have kept the presence of the Curly Coated Retriever in Australia alive continuously since the early 1900's.
 Mr Olaf (Olly) Michelson with his Tabilk kennel in Victoria kept this breed for over a half a century founding many other kennels including Viki Knowles' Blazeaway kennel who has carried on his good work to this day[5b].

 History of the Golden Retriever